LoQiseaking69/SephsBIOME/Docs/README.md

 # 📁 Docs Directory

 Welcome to the 🧠 knowledge hub of the SephsBIOME project.
-This is where we document my voyage through the complex landscapes of computational biology and machine learning.
+This is where I document my voyage through the complex landscapes of computational biology and machine learning.

 ## Inside the Docs: